Introduction

 Employee integration takes time, experience and some healthy trial and error.
 That’s why role-specific training can start before your hire completes their orientation.

-You can train for product knowledge by including related how-tos in your knowledge base or running workshops.
+You can also train them for product knowledge by including related how-tos in your knowledge base or by running workshops by experts.
 The latter is a great option when you onboard multiple employees at once.

 Phase 4: Transitioning